hugodiz/TextUtilsDNA/Source/TextUtilsDNA/ExcelIntelliSense - NOTES.md

 This style of IntelliSense mimicks the behaviour of inbuilt Excel formulae and is very useful.

-This implementation is what the ExcelDNA documentation refers to as 'Integrated mode' of IntelliSense (as opposed to 'Standalone mode').
+This implementation follows the ExcelDNA documentation strictly and is what is therein called 'Integrated mode' of IntelliSense (as opposed to 'Standalone mode').
 In integrated mode, the TextUtilsDNA-AddIn.dna file contains a reference that "packs" ExcelDna.IntelliSense.dll into the TextUtilsDNA.xll final add-in file, as per the code below.
 Hence, all is contained is TextUtilsDNA.xll

 However, if you already have or prefer to have ExcelIntellisense running as an standalone add-In In your Excel, then instructions on doing this are available at    https://github.com/Excel-DNA/IntelliSense/releases
 If using the standalone mode, then you won't need this code file (ExcelIntelliSense.vb) at all, because the standalone IntelliSense add-In will activated independently.